 Networking: Networking is very important for business development in Spain.
 The Spanish people highly value trust and family, so having good relationships with co-workers and business partners is crucial not only to build up a professional network, but also to provide you with more career opportunities in the future.
 With that said, it takes time to build relationships—a resource that many interns simply do not have.

-Unless you are looking forward to establish your professional career in Spain, networking will not be something of utmost importance.
+Unless you are looking forward to establishing your professional career in Spain, networking will not be something of utmost importance.
 Instead, focus on learning from your fellow interns and be on good terms with your colleagues.
 If you are interested in professional networking, feel free to check out some of Spain’s major professional networks, including the European Networking Group in Spain, Spain Business Network, and Barcelona Young Professionals.
 Don’t forget that some Spain internship programs also provide internal networking opportunities for interns, including intern mixers and talks with Spanish business professionals.

 Work and Labor Laws in Spain